University of Toledo College of Law, J.D., 2004

 Jason Baas serves as a co-leader of the firm's Insurance Defense divison.

-For nearly two decades, Jason has demonstrated an expertise in trying medically complex cases involving high damage exposure.
+For nearly two decades, Jason has demonstrated expertise in trying medically complex cases involving high-damage exposure.
 He has experience handling a broad array of insurance lawsuits from first- and third-party automobile claims, premises liability, insurance coverage, defense of governmental entities, contract disputes, and construction accidents.

 In 2017, Jason's no-cause verdict made front-page headlines of Michigan Lawyer's Weekly and was one of the largest exposure PIP cases ever tried in Wayne County.
 The trial involved the defense of a Wayne County Governmental entity that lasted over 7 days, and involved 23 witnesses and 13 experts in both the medical and bio-mechanical engineering fields.
 Plaintiff's damages exceeded $1.0 million and included four surgeries, three of which were spinal fusions.
 After only 30 minutes of deliberations, the jury found that plaintiff did not suffer any injury despite plaintiff’s million-dollar + claim.

 In a 2016 third-party trial for a self-insured governmental entity, Jason again obtained a no-cause in the face of plaintiff's $2.5 million demand to the jury.
 He not only obtained a no-cause verdict but also pursued and recovered over $30,000 in post-judgment sanctions for his client.

-Most recently, in February 2020, Jason, along with Tim Kubik, obtained a no-cause in a 7 day PIP trial for a national insurance carrier in Oakland County Circuit Court where damages again exceeded $1.0 million.
+In February 2020, Jason, along with Tim Kubik, obtained a no-cause in a 7-day PIP trial for a national insurance carrier in Oakland County Circuit Court where damages again exceeded $1.0 million.

 Jason regularly provides expert analysis to legal publications, including Michigan Lawyers Weekly, and frequently presents to clients as well as at the Insurance Alliance of Michigan’s annual seminar.